Author, Decision Strategist,

 Annie now spends her time writing, coaching and speaking on a range of topics such as decision fitness, emotional control, productive decision groups and embracing uncertainty.
 She is a regularly sought-after public speaker, addressing thousands in keynote remarks at conferences for organizations ranging from the Investment Management Consultants Association to the Big Ten Conference.
 She has been brought in to speak to the executive teams or sales forces of organizations like Marriott, Gaylord Resorts and Ultimate Software, among others.
 She is a sought-after speaker in the financial sector, with clients such as Susqehanna International Group and CitiBank.

 Annie regularly shares her observations on decision making and critical thinking skills on her blog, Annie’s Analysis, and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).
+Her latest book is Quit: The Power of Knowing When to Walk Away.

 Annie is a master storyteller, having performed three times for The Moth, an organization that preserves the art of spoken word storytelling.
 One of her stories was selected by The Moth as one of their top 50 stories and featured in the organization’s first-ever book.